 Fuelster does require prior written consent to fill vehicles parked on private property, like in parking garages, but an increasing number of partnerships are neutralizing that hurdle.
 In 2020, for example, Fuelster announced a partnership with the Los Angeles Dodgers that allows fans to fuel up during any home game.

-With widening availability and a transparent price structure, Fuelster’s only catch might be its limited reach—for now, the nascent startup only offers its service in Los Angeles—but the company has an eye on expansion.
+With widening availability and a transparent price structure, Fuelster’s only catch might be its limited reach—for now, the nascent startup only offers its service in Los Angeles and Las Vegas—but the company has an eye on expansion.

 Most Environmentally Conscious: Booster